Rumpunzel/rpg-thingy/characters/talents/fight.md

 ### Fortress

-While defending, you may create boons from excess successes for free, without spending Iron.
+While defending, you may create boons from excess successes for free, without spending Favor.

 ### Slayer